kurtshuler/imac-5k-monitor-conversion/README.md

 | *Display data cable* | *Display data connector closeup* |

 A closeup of the R1811 board backlight cable connected to the panel's backlight cable is below.
-The black circle side connects with the white side with the line and recesses on the left and right.
-There's more guidance in the forum thread if needed.
-If you connect it backwards, the backlight won't come on but apparently you won't fry anything.

 | <img src="https://github.com/kurtshuler/imac-5k-monitor-conversion/blob/main/images/backlight-cable.png" alt="backlight cable closeup" width="600"> |
 |:--:|
 | *Backlight cable connection closeup* |

+> [!IMPORTANT]
+>
+>The black circle side connects with the white side with the line and recesses on the left and right.
+There's more guidance in the forum thread if needed.
+If you connect it backwards, the backlight won't come on but apparently you won't fry anything.

 ### Connect the R1811 board to the panel
 Here is the R1811 connected to the panel.